grafana/grafana/docs/sources/dashboards/export-import/_index.md

 ### Making a dashboard portable

-If you want to export a dashboard for others to use, then you might add template variables for things like a metric prefix (use constant variable) and server name.
+If you want to export a dashboard for others to use, then you must add template variables for things like a metric prefix (uses constant variable) and server name.

 A template variable of the type `Constant` will automatically be hidden in the dashboard, and will also be added as a required input when the dashboard is imported.